eda-ricercatore/admin-notes/skill-set/higher-end-roles/eda-ai-ml.md

 ***Machine Learning Scientist*** and ***Deep Learning Scientist*** roles:
++ platform-agnostic machine learning development
++ skill set:
+	- Research Scientist
+	- Responsible for coming up with new techniques in unsupervised learning, dataset augmentation and deep reinforcement learning that can be applied to automating various parts of the AI development workflow.
+	- Candidates will need to have a PhD preferably in Artificial Intelligence or Machine Learning.
+We are looking for people who have done research / published papers in one of the following areas:
+		* Unsupervised Learning
+		* ***Generative Modeling***
+		* Deep Neural Networks
+		* Deep Reinforcement Learning
+		* Generative Adversarial Networks
+		* ***Causal Reasoning***
+	- Ideal candidates would be able to rapidly iterate on new ideas with engineers, potentially publish at top conferences and be able to write code.
 + skill set:
 	- Principal Software Engineer - Applied Machine Learning
 	- As the Principal Software Engineer for our Machine Learning team you will be responsible for ensuring that the development of ML systems and services meets all technical and quality standards.
 You will work with Product Management and other technical teams within Splunk, incorporating new requirements and providing technical information related to this sophisticated ML Platform as needed.